-Aside from assigning company prefixes, the GS1 creates the global standards for item and logistical bar coding.
+Aside from assigning company prefixes, the GS1 creates global standards for item and logistical barcoding.
 The GS1 General Specification covers all the rules for allocating numbers.
-As of January 2019, GS1 guideline do not allow for UPC (GTIN) reuse.
+As of January 2019, GS1 guidelines do not allow for UPC (GTIN) reuse.
 Click Here To Learn More.

 EPS is a file in vector format that has been designed to produce high-resolution graphics exclusively for print.
 EPS files essentially contain a series of instructions for how a printer should reproduce an image at the maximum resolution.
-These files are the print industry standard format and can be imported or inserted with most graphic applications.
+These files are in the print industry standard format and can be imported or inserted with most graphic applications.
 Although they are the best format for barcode images to be printed, EPS files cannot be used for web graphics.
 Conversely, web graphics, such as PNG files, should not be used for print production.
 They are solely suited for online display and note that the Data Hub provides these file formats for reference only.
-For detailed information on verious barcode files types, please visit https://www.barcode.graphics/barcode-image-file-formats/ .
+For detailed information on various barcode file types, please visit Image File Formats.

 Bar codes can be printed in colors other than black and white.
-The bars of a symbol should can either be black or blue.
-Acceptable colors for space can be white, yellow or red.
-Please refer to our Guidelines for Color Selection at www.barcode.graphics/upc-color-guide
+The bars of a symbol should either be black or blue.
+Acceptable colors for space can be white, yellow, or red.
+Please refer to our Guidelines for Color Selection at UPC Color Guide.

 UPC (GTIN) identification is used by a variety of industries and in some cases there may be minor alterations and requirements associated with barcode marking.
 For example, certain states have specific requirements for expanded product data for CBD products.